 Now that we had a proof of concept, it was time to order in the components so we could fabricate a bunch of instruments.
-I spoke with Denise Scioli, a member of the The Robot Group who had been in close contact with the First Night folks and she agreed to contact Parallax and order in all the parts we needed.
+I spoke with Denise Scioli, the Robot Group member who had been in close contact with the First Night folks and she agreed to contact Parallax and order in all the parts we needed.
 Since the prototype instrument was based around the

-Basic Stamp II microcontroller from Parallax, and we planned to build 6 instruments, we decided on the Parallax "Homework Board" (Figure 2) to act as the base as it is available at a good price since it's sold in "10 packs".
-Denise placed an order and soon we were in possession of ten "Homework Boards" and ten PING)))TMTM sonar sensors.
+Basic Stamp II microcontroller from Parallax, we decided on the Parallax "Homework Board" (Figure 2) to act as the base for all the instruments.
+Denise placed an order and soon we were in possession of ten "Homework Boards" and ten PING))) sonar sensors.
 In preparation for the project, Denise had created and decorated some wooden "cutouts" (Figure 8) in fanciful shapes of rocket ships and robots that were to be used as a base to hold the homework boards and provide a "familiar' playing paradigm (i.e. "guitar like").
-I attached one of the homework boards and a PING)))TM sensor to one of the boards to get a feel for how the instrument would look and feel (Figure 1).
+I attached one of the homework boards and a PING))) sensor to one of the boards to get a feel for how the instrument would look and feel (Figure 1).